IT21222740/easy-learner/README.md

-# Easy Learner Docker Deployment Guide
+# Academia Docker Deployment Guide

 This guide will walk you through the process of deploying the Academia application using Docker.